 - Qualified instruction.
-Your CEU program application includes instructor résumés or CVs, which are reviewed by The University of Arizona Continuing and Professional Education office.
+Your CEU program application includes instructor résumés or CVs, which are reviewed by the University of Arizona Continuing and Professional Education Registrar.

 - Program evaluation.
 During the planning process, your organization outlines an evaluation process that measures how well the activity met your educational objectives.